 - About Your Software

-This publication (provided only with computers that have IBM-preinstalled software) contains information about the preinstalled software package.

-- Understanding Your Personal Computer

-This online publication (preinstalled on your computer and provided on the Software Selections CD that comes with your computer) includes general information about using personal computers.
-For information on how to access this online publication, see About Your Software.

-- Hardware Maintenance Manual
+This publication (provided only with computers that have IBM-preinstalled software) contains information about the preinstalled - Understanding Your Personal Computer This online publication (provided on the Software Selections CD that comes with your computer) includes general information about using personal computers.
+For information on how to access this online publication, see About Your Software. - Hardware Maintenance Manual